millette/astro-etag/README.md

 });
 ```

-If you're using other integrations, add `astro-etag` to the end of your integrations array, so that it can work on every generated fie from previous integrations.
+If you're using other integrations, add `astro-etag` to the end of your integrations array, so that it can work on every generated file from previous integrations.

 ## Usage with Caddy